gaehlerm/SoftwareEngineering/README.md

 # 36. Domain Driven Design

+// reread and rewrite this chapter?

 "When a politician greets you: 'How are you?' and a nurse asks you 'How are you?', these are totally different questions, even though they sound and spell exactly the same." - Mel Conway

 // https://github.com/ddd-referenz/ddd-referenz/blob/master/manuscript/

-This chapter is highly influenced by Eric Evans book Domain-Driven Design (DDD).
+This chapter is highly influenced by Eric Evans book "Domain-Driven Design" (DDD).
 The book covers mostly conceptual topics like the domain model and bounded context.
 This, along with the "Ubiquitous language" (Evans) it forms the heart of that book and will be explained in this chapter here.

 ## Ubiquitous Language

-There are very few topics that are described mathematically.
+In software engineering, there are very few topics that are described purely mathematically.
 Most notably finance, physics and engineering.
 Most other topics are described by the natural language.
 This is a huge issue as it is hard to bake such a topic into code.
 How do you implement an apple?
 The answer is: it depends who you are talking to.

 It takes a lot of effort to understand the topic well enough to be able to implement it.
 It takes a lot of talking to domain experts about the topic.
 Only through these discussions you can learn how their domain model is built up and what the underlying mechanisms are.
 It is of utmost importance that the development team learns the language used by the domain experts, use among each other and implement it into the code.
 A domain expert has to be able to follow the general discussions between developers.
 He has to be able to tell when something is off as there is something that doesn’t make sense to him.
 For instance if the developers mix up the usage of atoms and molecules in a chemistry simulation.
 Usually the domain experts are able to tell much earlier that something is off than the developers.
 If there are expressions used in the code that do not exist in the domain, it is probably wrong.
 This common language between developers and domain experts was named "Ubiquitous language" by Eric Evans.